TediusTimmy/BC-DeciCalc/Manuel.md

 * "decimal" means that math is performed in a manner consistent with it being done with ten digits (basically, how _you_ would probably do it)
 * "fixed-point" means that it handles fractional numbers by computing some 'fixed' number of digits past the decimal point (so, one-half is .500... and one-third is .333...)

-As the README states, "arbitrary" is probably somewhere in the hundred million digit range for a modern 64-bit computer.
+As the README states, "arbitrary" is probably somewhere in the hundred million digit range for a modern 32-bit computer (and probably your limit of patience for a 64-bit computer).

 The rules for the number of digits past the decimal point that operations will result in can be found in the POSIX standard for bc.
 This is notably different from how Java's BigDecimal handles results, which follows the rules of the language Rexx.
 In the bc environment, there is a global "scale" variable.
 This is kept (and is probably a bottleneck to the program ever running "fast").
 The rules are, assuming two numbers `A` and `B`, which have scales `a` and `b`, respectively, and the global scale variable `s`: